Fizzy-07/Fizzy-07/README.md

 - 👋 Hi, I’m @Fizzy-07
 - 👀 I’m new to coding I love learning new things my interest are music, Drawing,volleyball
-- 🌱 I’m currently learning HTML,Python,JAVA
+- 🌱 I’m currently learning C+
-- 💞️ I’m looking to imrpove on my coding
+- 💞️ I’m looking to improve on my coding
 - 📫 How to reach me ...

 <!---